 Initial encouraging results of the use of PTase-I (LB-100) against human GBM in a mouse model were published in the Proceedings of the National Academy of Science (Lu et al, June 17, 2009).
 This report attracted considerable attention including an invitation to submit an article on the novel mechanisms by which this group of compounds increased markedly the anti-cancer activity of standard widely used non-specific chemotherapy drugs, without enhancing toxicity to normal cells.
-A second article was published in a well regarded journal, Cell Cycle (Zhuang et al, Oct 15, 2009).
-Following this publication, several leading cancer research centers in the United States and elsewhere have initiated studies of Lixte compounds against a variety of other human cancer types, most notably breast cancer and sarcomas.
-These studies are being done with Lixte compounds provided under agreements, which protect the proprietary nature of the compounds, while allowing significant expansion of the Company's research by academic experts at no additional expense.
+A second article was published in a well-regarded journal, Cell Cycle (Zhuang et al, October 15, 2009).
+Following this publication, several leading cancer research centers in the United States and elsewhere have initiated studies of the Company's compounds against a variety of other human cancer types, most notably breast cancer and sarcomas.
+These studies are being done with the Company's compounds provided under agreements, which protect the proprietary nature of the compounds, while allowing significant expansion of the Company's research by academic experts at no additional expense.

-The second class of drugs (LB-200) under development by the Company are the histone deacetylase inhibitors.
-Many pharmaceutical companies are also developing drugs of this type, and two companies have an HDACi approved for clinical use, in both cases for the treatment a type of lymphoma.
+The second class of drugs (LB-200) under development by the Company is the histone deacetylase inhibitors.
+Many pharmaceutical companies are also developing drugs of this type, and two companies have an HDACi approved for clinical use, in both cases for the treatment of a type of lymphoma.
 Despite this significant competition, the Company has demonstrated that its HDACi have broad activity against many cancer types, have neuroprotective activity, and have anti-fungal activity.
-In addition, these compounds have very low toxicity making them attractive candidates for development.
-It may be surprising that one type of molecule has such diverse effects but these compounds affect biochemical processes that are fundamental to the life of the cell, whether they are cancer cells, nerve cells, or even fungal cells.
-The neuroprotective activity of Lixte's HDACi have been demonstrated in the test tube in model systems mimicking injury to brain cells such as occurs in stroke and Alzheimer's disease.
+In addition, these compounds have low toxicity, making them attractive candidates for development.
+It appears that one type of molecule has diverse effects, affecting biochemical processes that are fundamental to the life of the cell, whether they are cancer cells, nerve cells, or even fungal cells.
+The neuroprotective activity of Lixte's HDACi has been demonstrated in the test tube in model systems that mimic injury to brain cells such as occurs in stroke and Alzheimer's disease.
 Potentially, this type of protective activity may have application to a broad spectrum of other chronic neurodegenerative diseases, including Parkinson's Disease and Amytrophic Lateral Sclerosis (ALS, or Lou Gehrig's Disease).
 The results of the Company's studies done in conjunction with a neuroscientist carrying out the work under contract were presented at the annual meeting of the Society for Neuroscience, Chicago, Illinois, on October 17, 2009.

-The Company's primary goal is to bring one of its lead compounds of the LB-100 series to clinical trial.
-In late 2009 and early 2010, the Company raised sufficient financial resources to carry out the preclinical studies needed for a successful application to the FDA to carry out a Phase I trial.
-The Company has engaged a leading pharmaceutical company, a clinical research organization, and a drug development company specializing in pharmacologic and toxocologic characterization of new anticancer drugs, to oversee and carry out all studies necessary for FDA approval to take the compounds into an initial clinical trial.
+The Company's primary goal is to bring one lead compound of the LB-100 series to clinical trial.
+In late 2009 and early 2010, the Company raised sufficient financial resources to carry out the preclinical studies needed for an application to the FDA to carry out a Phase I trial.
+The Company has engaged a leading pharmaceutical company, a clinical research organization, and a drug development company specializing in pharmacologic and toxocologic characterization of new anticancer drugs to oversee and carry out all studies necessary for FDA approval to take the compounds into an initial clinical trial.